1W1521375/unassigned-prefix-announcements-detector/README.md

 It takes approximately 2.5h each time.

 ## Authors

-Kentaro Goto, a univ student currently working at JPNIC
+Kentaro Goto, a univ student currently working at JPNIC, a member of Route Research Expert Team

 ## Acknowledgements